Arizona Nursing Board Investigations | Complaints Against a Nurse

 - Interviews of people associated with the Board Complaint or nursing program.
 (These interviewees can include the patient, nursing director, colleagues, etc.)

-When a nurse receives a Board of Nursing Investigation Notice it’s important for them to understand the process and how an attorney can help.
-When the Board of Nursing receives a complaint against a nurse, they will launch an investigation into the problem.
-This allows them to fully determine whether or not they need to discipline the practicing nurse.
+When a nurse receives a Board of Nursing Investigation Notice, it’s crucial for them to understand the process and how an attorney can help.
+When the Board of Nursing receives a complaint against a nurse, they will investigate the problem.
+It allows them to fully determine whether or not they need to discipline the practicing nurse.
 Depending on the results of the investigation, the Board can suspend, limit or revoke the nurse’s license or certificate.

-After receiving a complaint, the Board of Nursing will send a formal written notice to the nurse also known as an Arizona Nursing Board Investigation Notice.
-This notice lets him or her know their case is under investigation.
-The notice contains facts that have been gathered by the investigator as well as the rules or statutes that were possibly violated.
+After receiving a complaint, the Board of Nursing will send a formal written notice to the nurse, also known as an Arizona Nursing Board Investigation Notice.
+This notice lets them know their case is under investigation.
+The notice contains facts gathered by the investigator and the rules or statutes that the nurse possibly violated.
 The Board wants the nurse to explain why the Board shouldn’t take disciplinary action.
 After receiving their notice, the nurse should request a hearing within 30 days.

-Once the Arizona Board of Nursing receives all necessary documents and statements, as well as any evidence, the Board will review the case and vote on a decision.
-The Board of Nursing members may also choose to close the case or file formal charges.
-If they file formal charges (for instance, due to the denial of a nurse’s application for licensure), they will refer the investigation to an administrative hearing.
-This Arizona Nursing Board Appeals and hearing is then held in front of an administrative law judge at the Arizona Office of Administrative Hearings.
+Once the Arizona Board of Nursing receives all the necessary documents, statements, and evidence, the Board will review the case and vote on a decision.
+The Board of Nursing members may also close the case or file formal charges.
+They will refer the investigation to an administrative hearing if they file formal charges (for instance, due to the denial of a nurse’s application for licensure).
+They hold the Arizona Nursing Board Appeals and hearing in front of an administrative law judge at the Arizona Office of Administrative Hearings.